 Obtain Language Files from Developer

 Skype language files can be identified with *.lang extension.
-The language files, which have become unreadable, needs to be replaced with original files.
+The language files, which have become unreadable, needs to be replaced with original data.
 Do not download these files from untrusted sources as they contain malware; obtain them from the developer instead.
-After obtaining new files, follow the steps given below:
+After getting new files, follow the steps given below:

 1. Click Tools | Change Language.